 This course will provide practical instruction to clinicians seeking to accurately identify and diagnose “Pure O” OCD subtypes.
 Participants will also learn to treat “Pure O” OCD using exposure and response prevention modified specifically for a “Pure O” presentation.

 2 hours CE.
-Video format.
+Recorded Video Format (non-interactive)

 Distinguish between “Pure O” OCD and Generalized Anxiety Disorder (GAD), and provide effective psychoeducation about this difference to patients

 Build a fear hierarchy for exposure-based treatment of clients with a “Pure O” presentation